georgwiese/MMDS-sose16/README.md

 - Min/Max temperature
 - Wind speed

-You can find visualisations of basic statistics of this dataset in our Notebook (TODO: Link).
+You can find visualisations of basic statistics of this dataset in our [statistics notebook](notebooks/weather_statistics.ipynb).

+We initally also took the *NOAA Hourly Precipitation* dataset into account, but since it is highly incomplete and has many missing values (as shown in the notebook), we did not use it for the project.

 ### Event Dataset